AT&T launches HBO Max, vying with Netflix, others for quarantine viewing

 At $15 per month, the service is more expensive than both the $7 per month Disney+ streaming service and the $13 per month standard Netflix plan.
 Still, WarnerMedia hopes to reach about 80 million global HBO Max subscribers by 2025.

-Many existing HBO subscribers in the United States will not need to do anything to get the new service, as WarnerMedia revised deals with distributors including Apple Inc AAPL.O, Charter Communications Inc CHTR.O, Hulu and Alphabet Inc's GOOGL.O Google and YouTube TV.
+Many existing HBO subscribers in the United States will not need to do anything to get the new service, as WarnerMedia revised deals with distributors including Apple Inc AAPL.O, Charter Communications Inc CHTR.O, Hulu and most recently, Comcast Corp CMCSA.O.

-But subscribers of HBO through Comcast Corp CMCSA.O, Amazon.com Inc AMZN.O and Roku Inc ROKU.O are out of luck as WarnerMedia has yet to strike new agreements.
+But subscribers of HBO through Amazon.com Inc AMZN.O and Roku Inc ROKU.O are out of luck as WarnerMedia has yet to strike new agreements.

 For these and new customers, WarnerMedia is offering a promotion for subscribing directly with the company: $3 off the regular $15 price.
 Some AT&T customers will also get it at no additional cost.